 Made with AGM technology, the battery excels at handling devices that consume a large amount of power.
 It has a fast recharge rate and can last for a long time when fully charged.
 Also, the battery’s leak-proof construction and regulated valves make it safe to operate in all weather conditions.

-- Can be mounted in various positions
+- Pros: Durable.
+Easy to install and maintain.
+Resistant to vibrations.
+Can be mounted in various positions.

-- Requires installation away from heat sources
+- Cons: Sensitive to overcharging.
+Requires installation away from heat sources.

 What to Look for in RV Batteries